wazo-platform/wazo-doc/source/contributors/generate_custom_prompts.rst

 Note that this last modification may be erased after running ``wazo-upgrade``.

 And that's it, you can configure a user to use your new language and he will hear the prompts in your language.
-You may also want to use the :ref:`xivo-confd HTTP API <rest-api>` to mass-update your users.
+You may also want to use the :ref:`wazo-confd HTTP API <rest-api>` to mass-update your users.